Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/014-Test-Driven-Developnment.md

 - Use **instance methods** when you're working with a **specific object**, and the method's behavior depends on that object's data.
 - Use **static methods** when the operation does **not depend on any particular object**, but still logically belongs to the class.

+# Refactoring the Domain Logic

+Moved the rental calculating logic to the Rental class (based on the Information Expert principle).